Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 Le Mans, one of the cool places to see in northern France

-Le Mans is a fantastic city to visit, particularly if you’re road-tripping around France and love classic vehicles.
-But there is a lot more to this city than automobiles…
+Le Mans is a fantastic city in north France, particularly if you’re road-tripping around France and love classic vehicles.
+It is, after all, the home of the world-famous race Les 24 Heures du Mans.

 You must see…